 We love projects here and there’s nothing better than seeing a group of people work together on creating, devising, making and learning new skills and developing ones they already have.
 We’ve worked closely with many different arts and non-arts organisations since the department opened back in 2013 and every year we look forward to developing our relationship with new and existing partners whilst delivering short and long term projects for the community.

 Community First Nights is a scheme for groups who do not ordinarily attend the theatre to get them involved with us.
 If you know of a group who fit this criteria applications can be made by contacting us.

-Generously funded by the Heritage Lottery Fund, the project is to create a living story which will culminate in a new interactive digitised archive, filmed interviews and displays in the theatre.
-We want to engage people of all ages to discover the stories of anybody who has visited throughout our history.
+Generously funded by the Heritage Lottery Fund, the My Story project created a living story which culminated in a new interactive digitised archive, filmed interviews and displays in the theatre.
+We wanted to engage people of all ages to discover the stories of anybody who has visited throughout our history.